evodify/population-genetic-analyses/ABBA-BABA/README.md

 # ABBA-BABA test for introgression

-For the detain on the test see Durand, Eric Y., et al. Testing for ancient admixture between closely related populations.
-Molecular biology and evolution 28.8 (2011): 2239-2252.
+The description of the test is provided in [Durand et al. 20111](http://mbe.oxfordjournals.org/content/28/8/2239.short).

 The analysis can be performed in two ways:

 ## On a set of samples

-The scripts for this analysis are taken from [Martin et al. (2013)](http://datadryad.org/resource/doi:10.5061/dryad.dk712) with modifications.
+The scripts are taken from [Martin et al. (2013)](http://datadryad.org/resource/doi:10.5061/dryad.dk712) with modifications.

 ### Generate derived allele frequency file